 One of the ways that my teaching philosophy encourages the transfer of skills and knowledge to beyond the classroom is through a strong emphasis on writing skills.
 I believe that it is important that all students are able to write effectively–ranging from the simple mechanics of spelling, grammar, and style, to the more abstract skills of crafting convincing arguments.
 Because I teach lower-division introductory courses, the writing skills that I help my students develop will continue to serve them throughout the rest of their academic careers.
 Even within the public speaking classroom, where the majority of student assessment is through the delivery of speeches, I emphasize the importance of writing skills.
 For example, I spend an entire class session on how to properly cite sources, and format a works cited page; proper formatting is a large component of students’ grades on their written speech outlines.
 By emphasizing writing skills such as these, I hope to prepare students to succeed beyond my classroom.
 By practicing how to organize and articulate their ideas, my students are prepared for both the hypothetical cocktail party, as well as

-To keep these themes engaging and understandable to students, I use the example of the hypothetical cocktail party.
+To keep course content engaging and understandable to students, I use the example of the hypothetical cocktail party.
 It gives students a somewhat humorous frame through which to visualize how they can utilize the things they learn outside of the classroom and beyond.
-My teaching philosophy and strategies center around providing these avenues to take specific course content, and utilize it beyond my classroom alone.
+Though humorous, this cocktail party nonetheless underscores my teaching philosophy’s emphasis on students taking specific course content, and utilizing it beyond my classroom alone.